Dated and annotated list of the works, premieres and arrangements of the music of Conlon Nancarrow

 1991

-Player Piano with co-composition by Carlos Sandoval). – Commission by Betty Freeman. -
+in collaboration with Carlos Sandoval). – Commission by Betty Freeman. -

 2 parts (some of the sequences in the 2nd mvmt. were elaborated for Disc-Piano by Trimpin).